apache/systemds/docs/python-performance-test.md

 The file `predict.py` contains all functions for all algorithms in the performance test that contain predict script.
 We return the required configuration packet as a result of this script, that contains key as the algorithm to run and values with location to read predict json files from.

-In the file `utils.py` we have all the helper functions required in our performance test.
+In the file(s) `utils_*.py` we have all the helper functions required in our performance test.
 These functions do operations like write `json` files, extract time from std out etc.

 ### Adding New Algorithms
 While adding a new algorithm we need know if it has to be part of the any pre existing family.
 If this algorithm depends on a new data generation script we would need to create a new family.
 Steps below to take below to add a new algorithm.